 Fast-Aggregations are the successor of the Map-Reduce Aggregators.
 They are equivalent to the Map-Reduce Aggregators in most of the use-cases, but instead of runnin engine they run on the Query infrastructure.
-Their performance is tens to hundreds times better d that they run in parallel for each partition and are highly optimized for speed and low memory co
+Their performance is tens to hundreds times better d that they run in parallel for each partition and are highly optimized for speed and low memory co Oparam aggregator aggregator to aggregate the entries with type of the result @param <R> @return the result of the given type @since 3.8 / <R> R aggregate(Aggregator<Map.Entry<K, V>, R> aggregator); / Applies the aggregation logic on map entries filtered with the Predicated and returns the result that they run in parallel for each partition and are highly optimized for speed and low memory co

+Fast-Aggregations are the successor of the Map-Reduce Aggregators.
+They are equivalent to the Map-Reduce Aggregators in most of the use-cases, but instead of runnin engine they run on the Query infrastructure.
+Their performance is tens to hundreds times better d '''

+'''

-Oparam aggregator aggregator to aggregate the entries with
+@param aggregator aggregator to aggregate the entries with

+@param predicate predicate to filter the entries with

-Oparam <R> type of the result
+@param <R> type of the result

-Oreturn the result of the given type
+@return the result of the given type

-Osince 3.8
+@since 3.8

 /

+<R> R aggregate(Aggregator<Map.Entry<K, V>, R> aggregator, Predicate<K, V> predicate);

 '''

-'''

-<R> R aggregate(Aggregator<Map.Entry<K, V>, R> aggregator);

-'''

-- \ Applies the aggregation logic on map entries filtered with the Predicated and returns the result \ - \ Fast-Aggregations are the successor of the Map-Reduce Aggregators. - \ They are equivalent to the Map-Reduce Aggregators in most of the use-cases, but instead of runnin - \ engine they run on the Query infrastructure.
-Their performance is tens to hundreds times better d - \ that they run in parallel for each partition and are highly optimized for speed and low memory co \ - $\ast$ Oparam aggregator aggregator to aggregate the entries with - $\ast$ @param predicate predicate to filter the entries with - \ Cparam <R> type of the result - \ @return the result of the given type - \ @since 3.8

-<R> R aggregate(Aggregator<Map.Entry<K, V>, R> aggregator, Predicate<K, V> predicate);